griffithlab/rnabio.org/docker/course/dockerfile_approach/README.md

 ## Image Optimization Features

 This Dockerfile is optimized for size and build efficiency:
+- **Multi-stage build** - Uses a builder stage to compile tools, then copies only the binaries to the final image
 - Uses `--no-install-recommends` to avoid unnecessary packages
 - Combines multiple RUN commands to reduce layers
 - Cleans package caches after installations
 - Removes temporary files and archives after extraction
+- Uses build cache mounts for faster subsequent builds
+- Careful package compatibility handling (e.g., numpy versions for HTSeq)

 ## Architecture